riasingh16/Zomato-Customer-Revenue-Operational-Analysis/README.md

 #### Insights
 ##### Revenue and Sales Performance:

-- The top five dishes account for 37% of the total revenue over the analysis period.
-This significant contribution indicates that a small selection of popular items drives a large share of Zomato's income, suggesting opportunities for targeted promotions on these high-demand dishes
+- The top five dishes account for **37%** of the total revenue over the analysis period.
+This significant contribution indicates that a small selection of popular items drives a large share of Zomato's income, suggesting opportunities for targeted promotions on these high-demand dishes.